Bricktech2000/Notes/notes/c.md

 - `/^(str|mem|wcs)[a-z]/` for [[string]] and [[array]] [[function]]s
 - ...

-## lifetimes
+## storage duration

-objects declared within a block or within a function parameter have _automatic_ lifetimes, living from the start to the end of the block
+objects declared within a block or within a function parameter have _automatic_ storage duration, living from the start to the end of the block

 > **example** `{ int x; }`

-objects declared in file [[scope]] have _static_ lifetimes, living throughout the execution of the program
+objects declared in file [[scope]] have _static_ storage duration, living throughout the execution of the program

 > **example** `int x; // in file scope`

-objects declared within a block can be made to have a static lifetime using the `static` storage-class specifier
+objects declared within a block can be made to have a static storage duration using the `static` storage-class specifier

 > **example** `void increment(void) { static size_t counter = 0; return counter++; }`

-objects stored in dynamically allocated memory have _allocated_ lifetimes, living from the time they are allocated to the time they are deallocated
+objects stored in dynamically allocated memory have _allocated_ storage duration, living from the time they are allocated to the time they are deallocated

 > **example** `int *x = malloc(sizeof(int)); free(x);`

-_thread_ lifetimes #todo
+objects declared with the `thread_local` storage-class specifier have _thread_ storage duration, living from thread startup to thread termination

+> **example** `thread_local int x;`

 ## portability